Greenloop36/ix-Application-Centre-Controller/README.md

 #### Information Security Notice
 > This software is classified **Level 0** (For Official Use Only) - anyone may download, distribute or modify this software.
-> For more information, see the Licensimg section below.
+> For more information, see the Licensing section below.

 ## Dependencies
 Built for Windows 10/11.
 Not suitable for any other operating system.